mayan-edms/Mayan-EDMS/docs/intro/installation.rst

 **Mayan EDMS** should be deployed like any other Django_ project and preferably using virtualenv_.

+Being a Django_ and a Python_ project familiarity with these technologies is required to understand why **Mayan EDMS** does some of the things it does the way it does them.

 If using a Debian_ or Ubuntu_ based Linux distribution getting the executable requirements is as easy as::

     $ sudo apt-get install python-dev gcc tesseract-ocr unpaper python-virtualenv ghostscript libjpeg-dev libpng-dev poppler-utils -y